DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experimental details

 \subsubsection{Results}

 We report RMSE and SSR for the SQG and SEVIR experiments.
 RMSE values in \cref{tab:app-rmse} align closely with the CRPS results in \cref{tab:results}.
 The SSR in \cref{tab:app-ssr} indicates that DAISI is slightly overdispersive, but as shown in \cref{fig:epsilon-ablation-app}, SSR is sensitive to the choice of $\epsilon$ and tuning this parameter more could further improve calibration.
+Examples of assimilated states for all settings and methods are in Figures \ref{fig:samples_noisy}--\ref{fig:samples_sevir}